 The natural burial area at the southeast of the cemetery was seeded with a wildflower meadow mix.
-The existing structure is more diverse than the wider cemetery containing a greater diversity of plants including Meadow Cranesbill, St Johnswort, Birdsfoot Trefoil and Knapweed.
+The existing structure is more diverse than the wider cemetery containing a greater diversity of plants including Meadow Cranesbill, St

+Johnswort, Birdsfoot Trefoil and Knapweed.
 However competitive species including Nettle, Dock and Bindweed have become dominant across most of this area due to high nutrient levels in the soil.
 The majority of this input is contributed by leaves dropped by neighbouring trees, some of which also inhibit the growth of meadow species by shading the area.
-Debris also been found in the topsoil which may also have added to the nutrient levels.
-To address this the top foot of the soil will be removed and made into a raised bank or butterfly mound and two trees, neither of which are native species, will be removed and the area reseeded with native meadow species.
+Manmade debris also been found in the top foot of the soil which may also have added to the nutrient levels.
+To address this the top foot of the soil will be removed and made into a raised bank or butterfly mound and two trees, neither of which are native species, will be removed and the area reseeded with native wildflower and grass species tolerant of partial shade.
 The dividing hedge provides a screen so these works will have limited visual impact on the remainder of the cemetery.